 One of the well-worn tropes of horror is that the story you’re about to watch is "based on a true story".
 But with these utterly terrifying true crime documentaries, there’s only truth.
-You’ll find the real facts behind brutal serial killers, wrongly convicted teens, and horrifying psychopaths.
+You’ll unearth the facts behind brutal serial killers, wrongly convicted teens, and horrifying psychopaths.

 1. The Cheshire Murders

 A horrifying home invasion.
 A brave cry for help.
 Then, a string of police failures that led to tragedy.
 Joshua Komisarjevsky spotted Jennifer Hawke-Petit and her 11-year old daughter in a grocery store and followed them home.
 He and his accomplice, Steven Hayes, claimed they only planned to rob the family.
 But before it was over, Jennifer and both of her daughters had been raped and murdered.
 Her husband, Dr. William Petit, was left injured.
 During the ordeal, the killers took Jennifer to a bank to withdraw money.
 She managed to alert a teller who called police, but, tragically, it was not enough to save the family.

 2. The Jinx

 Murder among the rich and famous.
 Kathie Durst, wife of real estate scion Robert Durst, disappeared in 1982.
 Her body has never been found.
 Then, in 2000, Durst’s close friend Susan Berman, who seemed to know something about the strange disappearance, was also murdered.
 And, just one year later, Durst’s neighbor is found dismembered.
 Amazingly, Durst manages to escape justice right until the end, when he gives himself away to the filmmakers with a stunning mistake.

-3. Aileen: The Life and Death of a Serial Killer
+3. Aileen: Life and Death of a Serial Killer